nshkrdotcom/mcp_client/docs/design/MVP_SPEC.md

 - Every connection **must** be registered via an atom or `{:via, Registry, {module(), term()}}` tuple so supervisors and transports can locate the correct process in multi-client deployments.
 - Guides document a canonical `MyApp.MCP.ConnectionRegistry` wrapper that supervisors should start alongside the client (`docs/guides/ADVANCED_PATTERNS.md`).
+- ADR-0013 tracks the future work to allow pluggable registry adapters (Horde, Swarm, Redis-backed) without rewriting the connection or supervisor trees.
 - Transports receive the registered connection name during `start_link/1` and never assume singleton processes, satisfying the community request for N:1 server support.

 ---